liamlau/individual-project/timelog.md

 * *0.5 hours*: Created more in-depth plan for the next few weeks

 ### 3 Jan 2020 (Sat) - 2 hours
-* *2 hours*: Learned how the Hospital/Residents problem works, and wrote up documentation on how I am to implement it into the application
+* *2 hours*: Learned how the Hospitals/Residents Problem works, and wrote up documentation on how I am to implement it into the application

 <hr>